CCRI-Cyberknights/page/README.md

   - Calendar: Displays meeting schedules with color-coded meeting types and clickable room numbers
   - Resources: Curated tools and links for learning and competitions with organized categories and default club filter
   - Campus Maps: Interactive maps for meeting locations (e.g., `/map-warwick-4080`)
+  - Documents: Standalone HTML documents that can be loaded within the SPA or accessed directly

 ## Getting Started